 - 8. The Localism Act (2011) allows for local communities to prepare plans and strategies for development in their area called Neighbourhood Plans.
 The Plans must go through a number of stages as set out in the Neighbourhood Planning Regulations 2012 (as amended) before they can be adopted (called made in the legislation) and Doncaster Council has a statutory duty to advise and assist during the preparation of a Plan, as well as fulfil certain requirements along the way in order to comply with the Regulations.
-There are currently 9 Neighbourhood Plans, 2 adopted (Tickhill and Burghwallis November 2016), Edlington now having reached the final stage of the process, adoption (being 'made'), and 6 in preparation or under consultation. - 9.
+There are currently 11 Neighbourhood Plans, 3 adopted (Tickhill and Burghwallis November 2016 and Edlington July 2018) with Armthorpe now having reached the final stage of the process, adoption (being 'made'), and 7 in preparation or under consultation. - 9.
 Once adopted a Neighbourhood Plan forms part of the statutory development plan and sits alongside the adopted Doncaster Core Strategy (adopted May) 2012 Unitary Development Plan (adopted July 1998) and the emerging Local Plan.
-Any planning applications submitted in the Edlington parish must be determined in accordance with both the Core Strategy and the appropriate Neighbourhood Plan. - 10.
-There are a number of legally prescribed stages that need to be undertaken in preparing a Neighbourhood Plan: - designation of the area (in this case Edlington had the designated area as their parish boundary); - publication of the draft Plan: - submission of the Plan to the Local Planning Authority; - examination by an independent examiner; and - referendum
+Any planning applications submitted in the Armthorpe Parish must be determined in accordance with both the Core Strategy and the appropriate Neighbourhood Plan. - 10.
+There are a number of legally prescribed stages that need to be undertaken in preparing a Neighbourhood Plan: - designation of the area (in this case Armthorpe had the designated area as their parish boundary); - publication of the draft Plan; - submission of the Plan to the Local Planning Authority; - · examination by an independent examiner; and - referendum more than half of those voting have voted in favour of the plan), and the Local Planning Authority is satisfied that EU and human rights obligations have been met, it is a requirement to 'make' the Plan and adopt it as part of the Development Plan.
+The referendum results for Armthorpe's Neighbourhood Plan are set out below, which was successful at referendum.

-Where a Neighbourhood Plan is subject to a successful referendum (where more than half of those voting have voted in favour of the plan), and the
+Where a Neighbourhood Plan is subject to a successful referendum (where